The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: General preliminaries

 \subsection{General, generic and geometric generic fibers}

 If $f : X \to T$ is a fibration, then the generic fiber is the fiber $X_\eta$ over the generic point $\eta \in T$.
 Similarly, the geometric generic fiber is $X_{\overline{\eta}}$, where $\overline{\eta} = \Spec \overline{k(\eta)}$.
 On the other hand, we say that a property holds for a general fiber, if there is a dense open set $U \subseteq T$ such that the given property holds for all $X_t$ where $t \in U$ is a closed point.
+We note that we only work over a perfect not necessarily algebraically closed field, and therefore there are points which are closed but not rational (i.e., the residue field of a point is a finite extension of the base field).
 The general pattern is that, as $k$ is assumed to be perfect, singularity properties holds for general fibers if and only if they hold for the geometric generic fiber.
 See \cite[Prop 2.1]{Patakfalvi_Waldron_Singularities_of_General_Fibers_and_the_LMMP} for the incarnation of this pattern for normality, reducedness and regularity.